jbakic/Shielded.Gossip/README.md

 checks based on an integer column, you can use the simple IntVersioned&lt;T&gt; wrapper, which resolves conflicts by simply picking the value with a higher version.
-There's also the Lww&lt;T&gt; wrapper, which pairs a value with the time it was written, and resolves conflicts using last-write-wins semantics, and perhaps the strongest is the combination of VecVersioned and Multiple wrappers, which add Version Vectors to your types to make them proper CRDTs.
+There's also the Lww&lt;T&gt; wrapper, which pairs a value with the time it was written, and resolves conflicts using last-write-wins semantics.
+And perhaps the strongest is the combination of VecVersioned and Multiple wrappers, which add Version Vectors to your types to make them proper CRDTs.